Michael Stockton: Elan Chalon (2024–2025)

-Personal
+Personal life

 Stockton is the son of John and Nada Stockton.
 His father played 19 years for the Utah Jazz and entered the Naismith Basketball Hall of Fame in 2009.
 His great-grandfather, Houston Stockton, played football for Gonzaga from 1922 to 1924, going undefeated his senior year of 1924 as he earned All-America honorable mention honors.
-His brother, Houston, played football for University of Montana.
-Another brother, David, played college basketball at Gonzaga University and currently plays for the Memphis Hustle.
+His brother, Houston, played football for the University of Montana.
+Another brother, David, played college basketball at Gonzaga and played professionally in the NBA.